MathieuFortune/mathieufortune.github.io/_posts/2017-07-31-booking-abtest-idea.markdown

 ---

 In October 2016, I was approached by Booking.com's recruiter about a position of UX/Product Designer.
-One of my mission during the hiring process was to design a simple A/B test that can be setup on the desktop website.
+One of my test during the hiring process was to design a simple A/B test that can be setup on the desktop version of the website.

-When you think about Booking.com website, it's a mess !
+When we look at Booking.com website, it looks messy and complex !
 But somehow, we manage to found what we are looking for, right ?
 This is the result of an accumulation of several years of tests and improvements done through A/B testings.
-Each UI elements have a real purpose and are doing their job.
+Each UI elements have a real purpose.

 Your can learn more about Booking's A/B test philosophy in this video :